jdmdigital/bootplate/readme.txt

 == Upgrade Notice ==

 = 1.3 =
+* Bug fix for post page
-A few small fixes and updates included in v1.3.
+* A few small fixes and updates included in v1.3.
+* Change Yoast search json url if active and enabled
+* Fix twitter and linkedin URL encoding issue
+* Add Back-To-Top theme option and function

 == Changelog ==